-BIOL 6310/7310 Topics in Cell and Molecular Biology This course extends in depth content in the topic areas of biological matter and energy, and molecular and cellular physiology.
-Three principles of biological knowledge are emphasized: interactions and interdependence; structure and function; and change and homeostasis.
+BIOL 6310/7310 Topics in Cell and Molecular Biology This course extends in depth content in the topic areas of cell and molecular biology.
 This course is instructed in a learning cycle format that emphasizes laboratory activities and independent student work in explanations and extensions.
 Computer-based technology will be applied for data acquisition and analysis.

-BIOL 63CS Multidisciplinary Sciences Implementation

-This capstone course extends the content knowledge acquired in the multidisciplinary content courses through selected readings and discussion of current topics in mathematics and science education reform.
+BIOL 63CS Multidisciplinary Sciences Implementation This capstone course extends the content knowledge acquired in the multidisciplinary content courses through selected readings and discussion of current topics in mathematics and science education reform.
 Participants will revise and/or develop a comprehensive curriculum for grade level 6-8, and implement activities in their classroom.